From a Woman -

 ...It would be so much easier if he had died in an accident.
 I couldn't blame myself.

 I've never gotten so much as a Christmas card from him.
-After the stuff I said and did, and how much I know I hurt him, I can't really blame him.
+After what I said and did, and how much I know I hurt him, I can't really blame him.

 Thinking that I might have gotten it all wrong tears me up.
 I hope he did have an affair.
 At least it would in some measure justify my actions.
-But the fact is, I doubt if I will ever know for sure.
+But the fact is, I doubt if I will ever know.

 We had been together 16 years, and I know he loved me and I loved him.